gustavares/cos-tutorial/TUTORIAL.md

 #### 4.4.1 **Singlepart upload**

-First it fetches the upload URL from our API then uses the URL to make a `PUT` request to upload the file.
+First it fetches the upload URL from our API, then uses the URL to make a `PUT` request to upload the file.
 It sets up the `onUploadProgress` event to track the upload progress.
 Every time the event function is called we get the current progress from the `loaded` property from the even object, multiply it by 100 and divide the result by the `total` property of the event.
 The result from this operation is passed to the `setUploadProgress` function from our `useState` hook that sets the value to the `uploadProgress` variable, React then re-renders the `span` element displaying the current progress.

 #### 4.4.1 **Multipart upload**